Legal Help After A Highway Construction Accident

 - Spinal cord injuries

 Seattle has several large highways systems, including:

 - I-90: Interstate 90 is a transcontinental route running between Seattle and Boston.
-It is the longest freeway in the state, and in constant heavy use.
+It is the longest freeway in the state and is in constant heavy use.

 - State Route 520: This heavily traveled route connects Seattle to Redmond and intersects with both the I-5 and I-405 and SR 202.